open-telemetry/opamp-spec/specification.md

 ```

-Typically a single Server accepts WebSocket connections from many agents.
+Typically a single Server accepts WebSocket connections from many Agents.
 Agents
-are identified by self-assigned or server-assigned globally unique instance
+are identified by self-assigned or Server-assigned globally unique instance
 identifiers (or instance_uid for short).
 The instance_uid is recorded in each
 message sent from the Agent to the Server and from the Server to the Agent.